AdapterShack/jeffdb/README.md

 ## As a library

-All of the functions illustrated about can be done by calling `com.adaptershack.jeffdb.DatabaseService` directly from code.
+All of the functions illustrated above can be done by calling `com.adaptershack.jeffdb.DatabaseService` directly from code.

 ```
 		DatabaseService db = new DatabaseService();